dart-archive/usage/readme.md

 To use this library as a web app, import the `usage_html.dart` library and instantiate the `AnalyticsHtml` class.

-When you are creating a new property at [google analytics](https://www.google.com/analytics/) make sure to select the **mobile app** option, not the website option.

 ## For Flutter apps

 Flutter applications can use the `AnalyticsIO` version of this library.
 They will need